 Joshua Marquez, Artistic Director

 Joshua Marquez (b.
-1990) is a Filipino-American composer and social activist whose music explores the liminal space between tone and noise.
-Searing a sonic imprint of cultural identity, his tranquil investigations of the noise spectrum represent the internal conflicts of multiculturalism and the Asian American struggles of alienation and assimilation through the fusion and fission of disparate timbres.
-Hailed as "cutting-edge" (The Gazette) and "haunting" (The Daily Iowan), Marquez's polemic deconstruction of sound is consumed by ever-evolving rituals of disintegrated perspectives.
+1990) is a Filipino-American composer and activist whose award-winning music explores the liminal space between tone and noise as a means to investigate the complexities and duality of Asian American identity.
+Searing a sonic imprint of cultural identity, his tranquil investigations of the noise spectrum represent the internal conflicts of multiculturalism and the struggles of alienation and assimilation through the fusion and fission of disparate timbres.
+Hailed as "cutting-edge" (The Gazette), "haunting" (The Daily Iowan), and "creepy" (Fanfare Magazine), Marquez's polemic deconstruction of sound is consumed by ever-evolving rituals of disintegrated perspectives from a postcolonial lens.

 Marquez's music has been performed and recorded, internationally, by ensembles and musicians such as the JACK Quartet, Brno Philharmonic, Carmine Marcello Rizzi (violin), Iwona Glinka (flute), Akropolis Reed Quintet, Stony Brook Contemporary Chamber Players, University of Iowa Center for New Music, Gate City Camerata, Quintet Sirocco, and the National Chamber Orchestra of Armenia.

-His work has earned prizes and awards such as a Rockefeller Foundation Bellagio Center Arts Residency Fellowship, a 2016 Sayat Nova International Composition Competition Prize, a 2013 Stony Brook Premieres!
-First Prize, an Iowa Social Justice Grant, and an Iowa Arts Across Borders Grant in addition to other honors.
+His work has been awarded a Rockefeller Foundation Bellagio Center Arts Residency Fellowship, a Virginia Center for the Creative Arts Residency as a CSG Fellow, a Brush Creek Artist Residency, a Kimmel Harding Nelseon Center for the Arts Residency, a 2016 Sayat Nova International Composition Competition Prize, a 2013 Stony Brook Premieres!
+First Prize, a North Carolina Arts Grant, an Iowa Social Justice Grant, and an Iowa Arts Across Borders Grant in addition to other honors.
 Recordings of Marquez's music have been released on ABLAZE Records (USA), RMN Classical Records (UK), Sarton Records (PL), and E.M.P.i.R.E.S Records (USA).
 Marquez holds a PhD in composition from the University of Iowa in addition to an MM from the University of North Carolina at Greensboro.